IndrajeetPatil/chatgpt-clone/README.md

 - The project could be improved by adding more features like user authentication and saving chat history.

-- The performance of the frontend could be improved by using a state management library like Redux or Recoil.
+- The performance of the frontend needs to be improved (poor LCP, FCP, TFB).